 Your main objective is to spy on your tenants to learn as much about them as possible.
 You can do this by talking to each tenant or sneaking into their apartment to search through their personal belongings or set up surveillance cameras.
-There are some government directives that make owning certain things or performing certain actions illegal and punishable by arrest (Death).
-These directives are pretty crazy and can range from simply owning jeans or eating apples to singing in front of a ministry official.
+There are government directives that make owning certain things or performing certain actions illegal and punishable by arrest (Death).
+These directives are pretty crazy and include simply owning jeans or eating apples to singing in front of a ministry official.

 Beholder is definitely one of the best simulation games that I’ve had the pleasure of playing this year.
-If you’re in the mood for something dystopian then you should definitely check it out; I highly recommend it.
+If you’re in the mood for something dystopian you should definitely check it out; I highly recommend it.

 Happy gaming folks! – Shaun Meyers (Kyo Akiara) out!